All Saints Anglican Church, Henley Brook: Religious services

 The distance to Perth for church attendees was unreasonable, so St Mary’s — Middle Swan, was opened in 1840.
 However, in the absence of a bridge, the Swan River made it too difficult for those on the west side of the river.
 It was decided that an additional church would be built on the west side of the river at Upper Swan.
 Frederick Irwin, a devout Anglican, had been holding regular services on his property since 1830.
-The acre of land where Captain Stirling had camped was donated by Irwin and William Mackie, and in 1838 Reverend William Mitchell was appointed rector.
+The acre of land where Captain Stirling had camped was donated by Irwin and William Mackie, and in 1838, Reverend William Mitchell was appointed rector.
 Richard Edwards, Irwin's manager at Henley Park and a master bricklayer, undertook the building of the church.

 With the assistance of local residents who donated both labour and materials, the church was completed in 1841.
 The flagstones of the church came from the ballast of ships that had sailed from England.
 The first service was held on 10 January 1841.
 Bishop Augustus Short of Adelaide consecrated All Saints Church in November 1848.

 Services have been regularly held in the church since it was built.
 The Anglican Church holds services every Sunday, with additional services on significant occasions.
 All Saints Church is in the Anglican Parish of Swan.
-Prior to the establishment of the Perth diocese in 1857 churches in the Swan River Colony were part of the Adelaide diocese.
+Prior to the establishment of the Perth diocese in 1857, churches in the Swan River Colony were part of the Adelaide diocese.

 Cemetery

 The cemetery that surrounds the church includes the graves of a number of individuals who were significant to the development of the colony: William Mackie, John Connelly and Richard Edwards are all buried in the graveyard.
 There is a memorial to George Fletcher Moore inside the church.

-In 1929, to mark the centenary of settlement, a lychgate was erected to mark the farthest point inland that Captain James Stirling's 1827 expedition reached.
-During 1974 a memorial wall was built in the south west corner of the cemetery.
-As part of the WAY 1979 celebrations the Western Australian chapter of the Australian Institute of Builders restored the lychgate.
+In 1929, to mark the centenary of settlement, a lychgate was constructed to mark the furthest point inland that Captain James Stirling's 1827 expedition reached.
+During 1974, a memorial wall was built in the southwest corner of the cemetery.
+As part of the WAY 1979 celebrations, the Western Australian chapter of the Australian Institute of Builders restored the lychgate.
 Wrought iron gates completed the boundary fence in 1991; the gates are decorated with the words All Saints and Ellen's Brook.